 At Race Rock in Long Island Sound, the New London Maritime Society will be using their grant for a detailed plan to restore the brick masonry basement.
 The Race Rock funding will allow that organization to finish their planning and be more prepared to obtain funds for their follow-on execution.

 5. Alcatraz Island, California

 On October 5, 2015, Lands’ End chartered a boat tour to Alcatraz Lighthouse to kick off a rehabilitation project for the historic structure.
 Members of the media and local officials were invited to join CEO Federica Marchionni as she announced funding for the Historic Structures Report, administered by the U.S. Lighthouse Society, with further support from the U.S. Coast Guard and the National Park Service.
-The report will take the first critical steps in ensuring the structure can be enjoyed for generations to come.
+The report is the first critical step to determine the current condition and preservation needs to ensuring the light station will be enjoyed for generations to come.

 Visit the Lands' End page to see a nice video about the event and project: Alcatraz Island Rehabilitation Project

 Program guidelines for applicants